 Categorization Process for NRC Program Elements

-The protocol to be used to assign a compatibility category to NRC program elements or to identify a program element as having particular health and safety significance is in the exhibit of this handbook.
+The protocol to be used to assign a compatibility category to NRC program elements or to identify a program element as having particular health and safety significance is illustrated in the exhibit of this handbook.
 The basis of the flow chart is a series of questions that are listed below.
 Each program element is tested by asking the series of questions below in the order given.
 The answers to these questions determine the compatibility category for each NRC program element or identify it as having particular health and safety significance.

 Question (1): Do the essential objectives of the program element address a regulatory area reserved solely to the authority of the NRC?
-If the response to the question is “yes,” the compatibility category is “NRC.”
+If the response to the question is “yes,” the category is “NRC.”
 If the response to the question is “no,” then proceed to Question (2).

 Question (2): Do the essential objectives of the program element address or define a basic radiation protection standard as defined by the Policy Statement or is it a definition, term, sign, or symbol needed for a common understanding of radiation protection principles?
-If the response to this question is “yes,” the compatibility category is “A.” If the response to the question is “no,” then proceed to Question (3).
+If the response to this question is “yes,” the category is “A.” If the response to the question is “no,” then proceed to Question (3).

-Question (3): Do the essential objectives of the program element address or define an issue that has a significant, direct transboundary implication?
-If the response to this question is “yes,” the compatibility category is “B.” If the response to the question is “no,” then proceed to Question (4).
+Question (3): Do the essential objectives of the program element address or define an issue that cross jurisdictional boundaries?
+If the response to this question is “yes,” the category is “B.” If the response to the question is “no,” then proceed to Question (4).

 Question (4): Would the absence of the essential objectives of the program element from an Agreement State program create a conflict or gap?
-If the responses to are “yes,” the compatibility category is “C.” If the responses to the are “no,” then the compatibility category is “D” and proceed to Question (5) to determine whether the program element should be identified as having particular health and safety significance.
+Would the addition of the essential objectives of the program element in the Agreement State program be duplicative?
+If the responses to these questions are “yes,” the category is “C.” If the responses to the questions are “no,” then proceed to Question (5) to determine whether the program element should be identified as having particular health and safety significance.

 Question (5): Would the absence of the essential objectives of the program element from an agreement state program create a situation that could directly result in exposure to an individual in excess of the basic radiation protection standards found in compatibility category A?
-If the response to this question is “yes,” the program element is not required for purposes of compatibility, but is identified as having particular health and safety significance.
+If the response to this question is “yes,” the program element is not required for purposes of compatibility, but is identified as having particular health and safety significance or category H&S. If the response to the question is “no,” then the program element should be identified as category “D.”

 Applicability to NRC Program Elements